Has the time of the electric car come?

 An electric car took the honour of most sold car of the month – for the first time ever – in March this year at the BL car dealership in Reykjavik.

 “People are ever more aware of the value and benefits of electric cars,” says Nissan Sales Manager at BL, Harðar Harðarson.
+“People can pay off their car-purchase loan with the money they save on petrol.

 Electric cars do not, however, have the range of petrol cars and it is not sure how long existing VAT and excise exemptions for electric cars will last.